systematic-magic/AgingPubMed/research_papers_html.rst

 We suggest the you use the :ref:`following procedure<correct_case_check>`, if in you are in doubt regarding this or that term.

 1.5.
 Check that following Latin terms are written in italics: *in vivo, in vitro, in utero, in situ, via*.
-For other Latin terms and gene names either italics or :ref:`plain text<plain_text>` is acceptable.
+For other Latin terms either italics or :ref:`plain text<plain_text>` is acceptable.

 1.6.
 Check that species and gene names are written in italics.